walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `false` (Boolean)

-  Displays the error messages in a Bootstrap popover, instead of below the input field.
+  Displays the error messages and the verdicts in a Bootstrap popover, instead of below the input field.
 Bootstrap tooltip.js and popover.js must to be included.

+  If the `showVerdictsInsideProgressBar` option is active, then the verdicts won't appear on the popover.

 * __showStatus__: